 - reading the packaging and following the instructions carefully

 - taking the pill at the same time every day

-- using an app that tracks periods and provides pills reminders, such as one of the apps from our review article
+- using an app that tracks periods and provides pills reminders, such as these period tracking apps

 - always getting a new pill pack at least 1 week before the last pill pack is due to run out